kubeedge/mappers-go/README.md

 Mappers implement modbus, bluetooth, onvif and opcua.
 If you want to connect devices to kubeedge of these protocols, you can find them directly in [mappers](./mappers).
 ### mapper-go-sdk
-Mapper-sdk-go is written based on the basic mapper, which provides a convenient RESTful interface.
-Users can quickly get device data and device status through these interfaces.
-Mapper-sdk-go supports connect customized devices to kubeedge fastly.
-If you want to access a device with a new protocol, mapper-sdk-go is a good choice.
+Mapper-sdk-go is a basic framework written in go.
+Based on this framework, developers can more easily implement a new mapper.
+Mapper-sdk has realized the connection to kubeedge, provides data conversion, and manages the basic properties and status of devices, etc. Basic capabilities and abstract definition of the driver interface.
+Developers only need to implement the customized protocol driver interface of the corresponding device to realize the function of mapper.
 You can get more information and details in [mapper-sdk-go](./mapper-sdk-go/)